RaghadAlshaikh/Automatic-Arabic-Text-Summarizer/README.md

 ### Prerequisites

-The libraries used for the Bag of Words (BoW) summarizer:
+**The libraries used for the Bag of Words (BoW) summarizer:**

-*To access the single article URL ling
+* To access the single article URL ling
 ```
 from urllib import request
 ```

-*To extract the web information (article content)
+* To extract the web information (article content)
 ```
 from bs4 import BeautifulSoup as bs
 ```

-*To Clean the web information (article content)
+* To Clean the web information (article content)
 ```
 import re
 ```

-*To import the sentence and words tokenizer
+* To import the sentence and words tokenizer
 ```
 import nltk
 ```

-*To import the Arabic stopwords list
+* To import the Arabic stopwords list
 ```
 from nltk.corpus import stopwords
 ```

-*To import the Arabic stemmer
+* To import the Arabic stemmer
 ```
 from nltk.corpus import stopwords
 ```

-The libraries used for Term Frequency-Inverse Document Frequency (TF-IDF) summarizer:
+**The libraries used for Term Frequency-Inverse Document Frequency (TF-IDF) summarizer:**

-*To import the sentence and words tokenizer
+* To import the sentence and words tokenizer
 ```
 import nltk
 ```

-The libraries used for the Word2Vec summarizer:
+**The libraries used for the Word2Vec summarizer:**

 Install the pre-trained model for the 100 vector length skip-gram (wikipedia) and the utility file
 ```
 github.com/bakrianoo/aravec
+install: full_grams_sg_100_wiki
 ```

-*To access the single article URL ling
+* To access the single article URL ling
 ```
 from urllib import request
 ```

-*To extract the web information (article content)
+* To extract the web information (article content)
 ```
 from bs4 import BeautifulSoup as bs
 ```

-*To Clean the web information (article content)
+* To Clean the web information (article content)
 ```
 import re
 ```

-*To import the sentence and words tokenizer
+* To import the sentence and words tokenizer
 ```
 import nltk
 ```

-*To import the Arabic stopwords list
+* To import the Arabic stopwords list
 ```
 from nltk.corpus import stopwords
 ```

-*To import and use the KMEANS cluster
+* To import and use the KMEANS cluster
 ```
 from sklearn.manifold import TSNE
 from sklearn import cluster